Daniibooii/morse-to-braille/README.md

 # morse-to-braille

+# Project Description
+This is a personal project, which is still in development.
+Eventually, it will be available here,<br>
+but also hosted online at: morsetobraille.com<br>
+The site will translate Morse code into Braile.<br>
+The utility of the project is limited, but it will serve to showcase my grasp of design elements,<br>
+and ability to write high-quality - ie clear and concise - code with Javascrip and JQuery.<br>

+# Notes
 2/26/2018:<br>
 Github repos dealing with Morse Code and Braille were reviewed, and the two most relevant were pulled.<br>
 All credit for any base code used will be given in final documentation.<br>